|Overview • Detailed Itinerary • FAQ's • Testimonials • Dates & Prices|

 Day 2: Hogno Han

 In the morning, we visit Gandan Monastery and the National History Museum before we depart for Hogno Han/Bayangobi.
-Here, we spend some time with a local 'nomadic' family and explore the area.
-Here you have an opportunity for a horseback ride, hiking or just relaxing at the camp!
+Here, we spend some time with a local 'nomadic' family and explore the area and also have an opportunity for a horseback ride, hiking or just relaxing at the camp!

 Day 3: To Karakoram - Ancient Capital of the Mongols